zth/rescript-relay/packages/rescript-relay/docs/conversion-contract.md

 Run `yarn test:all` and `yarn test:conversion:mutations` from the package.
 The mutation check runs isolated copies and requires behavioral test failures for 13 deliberately introduced faults; it does not claim a comprehensive mutation score.

+## Generated size and sharing

+Generated helper metadata and handles are private to each artifact.
+Equal plans can be shared between directions, but callback maps and prepared handles remain separate.
+Empty plans reuse the runtime's callback-free nullable converter, which retains neither inputs nor application callbacks.
+The named version 2 plan format and response semantics are unchanged.
+See [size measurements](../benchmarks/SIZE.md) for complete generated-artifact bundles, separate gzip/Brotli totals, and CI budgets.